dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 **1. Docker**

-You need to get [docker installed](https://docs.docker.com/install/).
-Use `docker -v` on a terminal to verify you have a working version of docker.
+You need to get [Docker installed](https://docs.docker.com/install/).
+Use `docker -v` on a terminal to verify you have a working version of Docker.
 The one I have is `Docker version 17.12.0-ce, build c97c6d6`.
-You'll know more about docker in a minute.
-Installing and getting to know docker is a great investment of your time.
+You'll know more about Docker in a minute.
+Installing and getting to know Docker is a great investment of your time.
 You'll receive returns in multiples as you start to use Docker for all your projects.

 **2. Docker Compose**

-Next one is to install [Docker compose](https://docs.docker.com/compose/install/).
+Next, you will need to install [Docker Compose](https://docs.docker.com/compose/install/).
 It will allow you to orchestrate multiple docker services together.
 Try `docker-compose -v` to ensure a working version.
 Here is the result from my terminal: `docker-compose version 1.16.1, build 6d1ac21`.

 **3. Free Tier Login Accounts**

-  * [GitHub] - to store your code in the cloud
+* [GitHub]—to store your code in the cloud.
-  * [Travis] - to build and test your changes
+* [Travis]—to build and test your changes.
-  * [Heroku] - to deploy your app to cloud
+* [Heroku]—to deploy your app to cloud.
-  * [Auth0] - to manage the identity of your users
+* [Auth0]—to manage the identity of your users.

-None of them should cost you a dime for following this workflow!
+None of them should cost you a dime while following this workflow!

 **4. Git CLI** (Seriously?)